munoz0raul/arduino-demo/arduino-voice-webui/BLOG.md

 ## Architecture Overview

-Building on our [previous LED controller tutorial](../arduino-led-webui/BLOG.md), we're using the Arduino Uno R4's **MPU (Linux core)** to run the voice recognition system:
+Building on our [previous LED controller tutorial](../arduino-led-webui/BLOG.md), we're using the Arduino Uno Q's **MPU (Linux core)** to run the voice recognition system:

 ```
 ┌─────────────────────┐         ┌──────────────────────────┐